filippad/Master-Thesis/README.md

-## Degree project in Machine Learning (Master's of Science) at KTH Royal Institute of Technology
+## Degree project in Machine Learning (Master of Science) at KTH Royal Institute of Technology

 Transformer is a network architecture that is based on attention mechanism, dispensing entirely with recurrence and convolutions.
 It has been shown to outperform